Coverage of Hepatitis C by Dubai Health Insurance Plans

-Last month, the Dubai Health Authority (DHA) announced the inclusion of hepatitis C screening and treatment coverage under all Dubai health insurance plans.
-This new Dubai health insurance initiative is expected to especially benefit those with basic coverage, and reduce late diagnosis of the disease.
-Read on to learn more about hepatitis C, the newly introduced mandatory health insurance benefit, and other recent changes to medical coverage in the Emirate.
+The Dubai Health Authority (DHA) includes hepatitis C screening and treatment coverage under all Dubai health insurance plans.
+This Dubai health insurance initiative is especially beneficial to those with basic coverage, and reduces late diagnosis of the disease.

-What is hepatitis C?
+What is Hepatitis C?

 Hepatitis C is a liver disease caused by the hepatitis C virus; infection can lead to both chronic and acute hepatitis infection, ranging in severity from a mild illness lasting only several weeks to a serious, lifelong condition.
+Hepatitis C can lead to serious liver complications if left untreated.

-There are two forms of the disease, namely acute and chronic.
-Acute hepatitis C is characterized by short term infection, which people often carry for only several months.
 In many cases, people with acute hepatitis C will be asymptomatic.
 Those who are symptomatic will typically experience fatigue, muscle aches, loss of appetite, and vomiting.

 According to Health Line, around 80 percent of those with acute hepatitis C develop the chronic version of the disease.
 Worryingly, up to 90 percent of the aforementioned 80 percent will develop severe liver damage.
-It is also estimated that around 20 percent will develop cirrhosis (i.e. severe scarring of the liver).

 Most patients with chronic hepatitis C do not show symptoms until they have reached the disease’s later stages, and the liver begins to fail; at which point symptoms can include weakness, weight loss, blood clots, and sometimes jaundice (in people with advanced cirrhosis).
-Early diagnosis is thus critical in reducing complications.

-How is the virus transmitted?
+How is the Virus Transmitted?

 According to the WHO, the most common modes of infection are via: